Table of Contents

 Client hub - What your client sees

-Paying with a bank account is just as seamless as paying with a credit card – when your client makes a payment in client hub (either as an invoice payment or a deposit on a quote), under Payment method details there will be two tabs to select between credit card or bank payment.
-To pay with ACH, select Bank payment.
+Paying with a bank account is just as seamless as paying with a credit card – when your client makes a payment in client hub (either as an invoice payment or a deposit on a quote), they will have a few payment methods to choose between.
+To pay with ACH, click Pay invoice then select Pay with bank payment.

 To make the bank payment, your client will need to: